Capture and Replay

 }

 The method is generic with respect to some implementor P of the trait EventPusher which defines a method push that accepts Event<T, D> items (we will see a few implementations in just a moment).
-After a bit of set-up, capture_into builds a new operator with one input and zero outputs, and sets the logic for (i) what to do when the input frontier changes, and (ii) what to do when presented with the opportunity to do a bit of computation.
-In both cases, we just create new events based on what we see (progress changes and data messages, respectively).
+After a bit of set-up, capture_into builds a new operator with one input and zero outputs, and sets the logic for what to do when the operator is scheduled.
+The single closure handles both frontier changes and data processing, creating new events based on what it sees (progress changes and data messages).

 There is a mysterious subtraction of Default::default(), which has to do with the contract that the replaying operators assume the stream starts with such a capability.
 This prevents the need for the replayers to block on the stream in their operator construction (any operator must state any initial capabilities as part of its construction; it cannot defer that until later).